-We came across so many ideas for Mother's Day art, but this idea from Busy Kids Happy Mom was so clever we just had to share!
-The beautiful painting shown is made up of individual fingerprints (each color representing a different grandchild in this case) painted inside of a large dove stencil.
+This idea from Busy Kids Happy Mom was so clever we just had to share!
+The beautiful painting shown is made of individual fingerprints painted inside of a large dove stencil.

-Happy Mom Kristen thought up the project for her little ones and her nieces and nephews to make as a heartfelt gift for their grandmother.
+Happy mom Kristen thought up the project for her little ones and her nieces and nephews to make as a heartfelt gift for their grandmother.
 Each child had a different color, and they mailed the canvas back and forth across the country until it was finished!
-She even sent around several prints so each family could have one in their home.
+She even sent around several prints so each family could have one.
 Check out the full post for helpful tips on coordinating this creative family project!

 We love these fun modern paper flowers featured over at Made by Joel!
-Not your typical blooms, all you'll need to make your standing flowers are scissors, colorful paper circles, and stem wire — simplicity at its finest!
+For these atypical blooms you'll need scissors, colorful paper circles and stem wire — simplicity at its finest!

 Your pint-sized florists can practice their shapes by drawing and cutting out circles and other fun shapes.
 Attach one circle to the shaped wire stand, and then fold the others to make a small notch in the middle.
 Align the petals onto the center circle and, voilà!
 Consider making a baker's dozen for a gorgeous field of freestanding flowers to display around your home!

-For the urban mamas out there who have limited garden space to work with, this idea for making a hanging garden found over at Everyday Art is a practical (and beautiful!)
+For the urban mamas out there who have limited garden space, this idea from Everyday Art is a practical (and beautiful!)
 Mother's Day gift that will last throughout the spring and summer.

-The tutorial features hanging baskets with a combination of bell peppers, tomatoes, and flowers.
-The #1 tip for a healthy basket?
+The tutorial features hanging baskets with a combination of bell peppers, tomatoes and flowers.
+The top tip for a healthy basket?
 Use good-quality soil.
 The tomatoes can be tricky, so be sure to check out the full post for handy tips and tricks.
 The kids will love picking out Mom's favorite plants and getting their hands dirty!

-Simply made using a small box, paper accordion, confetti, and a picture of your favorite mini, this surprise photo box is sure to delight Mom and give her a good giggle!
-After Mother's Day is over, Mom can display the quirky craft on a bookshelf or on her desk for when she needs a smile.
-Be sure to check out the full post for the complete walkthrough.
+Simply made using a small box, paper accordion, confetti and a picture of your favorite mini, this surprise photo box is sure to delight Mom and give her a good giggle!
+After Mother's Day is over, she can display the quirky craft on a bookshelf or on her desk for whenever she needs a smile.

-We would love to receive these stacking bracelets by Paint Cut Paste for Mother's Day!
-Right on trend, mom will love mixing and matching these beautiful bangles!
+We would love to receive these stacking bracelets by Paint Cut Paste!
+Mom will have a blast mixing and matching these beautiful bangles.

-Artsy Mom Jen loves making beaded jewelry alongside her daughter.
-Using materials such as wooden beads, seed beads, fabric, and charms, her blog is packed full of inspiration and dozens of ideas for unique handmade jewelry.
-Spread out the beading supplies for your crafty kids, and watch as they string 'em up and personalize them just for Mom.
+Artsy mom Jen loves making beaded jewelry alongside her daughter.
+Using materials such as wooden beads, seed beads, fabric and charms, her blog is packed full of inspiration and dozens of ideas for handmade jewelry.
+Spread out the beading supplies for your crafty kids, and watch as they string 'em up and personalize them.
 Tie on a special message, and you've got one great Mother's Day gift that can be worn for years to come.
-What a great activity for a birthday party or sleepover as well!

-Candles are an easy gift that can sometimes come across as impersonal, but not these cuties featured over at Come Together Kids!
-To personalize your own waxy wonders, you'll need a light-colored pillar candle, white tissue paper, acrylic paints, and wax paper on hand.
+Candles are an easy gift that can sometimes come across as impersonal, but not these cuties from Come Together Kids!
+To personalize your own waxy wonders, you'll need a light-colored pillar candle, white tissue paper, acrylic paints and wax paper.

 First, have your tots decorate a piece of cut tissue paper with whatever pattern they choose.
-Then, they'll need an adult to help use a blow dryer to adhere the design onto the candle (check out the post for foolproof instructions).
+Then, they'll need an adult to help use a hair dryer to adhere the design to the candle (check out the post for foolproof instructions).
 The finished product has a personalized touch that's sure to light up Mom's big day!

 This vacation memory jar featured on Echoes of Laughter is not only a charming gift idea for Mother's Day, but a great learning activity for your kids!

-First, have them think of a recent vacation that your family has taken — what sights, sounds, or smells do they remember?
-They'll enjoy searching for items they can include in the jar along with a family photo, and Mom will love to display the keepsake for everyone to see!
-To add a special touch, Mom Angie uses scrapbooking embellishments; check out the rest of her tutorial for more tips.
+First, have them think of a recent vacation that your family took.
+What sights, sounds or smells do they remember?
+They'll enjoy searching for related items they can include in the jar along with a family photo, and Mom will love to display the keepsake.
+To add a special touch, mom Angie uses scrapbooking embellishments; check out the rest of her tutorial for more tips.

 These adorable seed pouches by Curly Birds couldn't be any easier to make, and since you can make a whole batch at once, you'll have enough to give out to all of the special ladies in your family this Mother's Day!

-To make these sweet seed pouches, you'll need squares of burlap material, potting soil, seeds, and twine on hand.
-Your little ones will love getting their hands dirty and choosing which seeds to use.
-Tie up the little pockets, bury them directly in the ground, and you'll soon have flowers to cheer your family long past Mother's Day!
+To create these sweet seed pouches, you'll need squares of burlap material, potting soil, seeds and twine.
+Your little ones will love getting their hands messy and choosing the seeds.
+Tie up the little pockets, bury them directly in the ground and you'll soon have flowers to cheer your family long past Mother's Day!